-The Government Digital Archive (GDA) Programme was a major initiative that provided Archives New Zealand (Archives NZ) with the business capabilities it needed to securely store, preserve and give access to important digital and digitised public records.
+The Government Digital Archive (GDA) Programme was an initiative that provided Archives New Zealand (Archives NZ) with the business capabilities it needed to securely store, preserve and give access to important digital and digitised public records.

-Archives NZ needed a way to clearly capture and communicate the full business context and scope of the business change.
-The GDA Programme team needed a mechanism that it could use to engage with the wider organisation and external stakeholders, and to assist with the planning of the programme.
+Archives NZ needed a way to clearly capture and communicate the full business context and scope of the business change, of which technology was just one part.
+The GDA Programme team needed a mechanism that it could use to engage with the wider organisation and external stakeholders, and to assist with planning.

-Archives NZ engaged Equinox to help them understand the scope of the significant changes associated with the GDA Programme.
-Equinox consultants established a high-level business architecture model for the GDA Programme using existing industry reference models as well as Archives NZ and GDA Programme strategic documents.
-The consultants collaborated with Archive’s GDA Programme team members and wider stakeholders to validate and improve the model.
+Archives NZ engaged Equinox IT to help them understand the scope of the changes associated with the GDA Programme.
+Equinox IT consultants established a high-level business architecture model for the GDA Programme using existing industry reference models as well as Archives NZ and GDA Programme strategic documents.

-The business architecture model was then produced to provide business context for GDA Programme planning.
+The business architecture model was produced to provide business context for GDA Programme planning.
 It presented:

 - Primary activities - what the business does